The Rope Access course is aimed at those who use ropes to reduce the risk of falling from height.

 Our Rope Access course has been designed by an experienced training team, all holding multiple training qualifications as well as the IRATA Assessor Qualification, ensuring that the course and equipment is aligned with the Rope Access Industry.

 - Level 1– New starter/trainee

 Level 1 – Trainee

 - Company general safety induction

-- Equipment/system use and limitations
+- Equipment/system use limitations

-- Back up equipment introduction fitting use and limitations
+- Back up equipment introduction, fitting and use limitations

-- Introduction of Rope Access ropes, storage and care.
+- Introduction of Rope Access ropes and storage care.